MEDICARE OPEN ENROLLMENT

 |$500,000 and up||$750,000 and up||$412,000 and above||$504.90|

-The CMS has announced that they will expand the availability of Medicare Advantage Plans for those with a chronic illnesses.
-Starting in 2022, the percentage of plans available to those with a chronic condition will increase from nineteen to twenty-five percent.
-The average monthly premium in 2022 for Medicare Advantage will decrease from $21.22 to $19 per month.
+The CMS has announced in September, that more Part C plans will be available to members next year, especially those with chronic illnesses.
+The CMS also reported that the average monthly premium in 2022 for a Medicare Advantage Plan will decrease from $21.22 to $19 per month.